jupi2142/mereb-gprc/README.md

 POST /upload

 Upload a CSV file.
-The service processes it asynchronously via gRPC and Celery, then returns a download URL for the processed CSV.
+The service processes it asynchronously via gRPC and Celery, then returns a download URL, initial status, and task ID for the processed CSV.

+### Check Processing Status

+GET /status/{task_id}

+Check the status of a CSV processing task.
+Returns completion status, processed CSV data, current status, and progress details including lines processed, departments, and time elapsed.

 ### Download Processed CSV